Bayesian estimation of nonlinear Hawkes process: Proofs

-From Lemma~\ref{lem:main_event}, $\Probz{\eve^c}$ goes to 0 at any polynomial rate of convergence, and the event $\eve$ provides a controlled realisation of the process on $[0,T]$ notably in terms of the number of events, the lengths of excursions and the number of excursions.
-Firstly, $\Omega_N$ corresponds to realisations of $N$ such that the number of events in any interval of length $A$ is upper bounded by $C_\beta \log T$, and the number of events on $[-A,T]$ is close to its expectation under the stationary distribution $\mathbb{P}_0$.
-Secondly, $\Omega_J$ corresponds to the realizations such that the number of excursions in the observation interval $[0,T]$ divided by $T$, $J_T/T$, is close to its limit $1 / \mathbb{E}_0[\Delta \tau_1]$.
-Thirdly, on $\Omega_U$, the measure of the subset corresponding to the collections of the beginnings of excursions (before the first event $U_j^{(1)}$) is of order $T$.
-Finally, on $\Omega_A$, for any component $k$ receiving some inhibition, the linear intensity $\Tilde \lambda_t^k(h_0, \nu_0)$ will be negative on a subset of $[0,T]$ of order~$T$.
+The sets $\Omega_N,$ $\Omega_J$ and $\Omega_U$ control respectively the number of events, the number of excursions and the length of excursions.
+First, $\Omega_N$ corresponds to realisations of $N$ such that the number of events in any interval of length $A$ is upper bounded by $c_\beta \log T$, and the number of events on $[-A,T]$ is close to its expectation under the stationary distribution $\mathbb{P}_0$.
+Secondly, $\Omega_J$ corresponds to the realisations such that the number of excursions in the observation interval $[0,T]$ divided by $T$, $J_T/T$, is close to its limit $1 / \mathbb{E}_0[\Delta \tau_1]$.
+Thirdly, on $\Omega_U$, the measure of the subset corresponding to the collections of the beginnings of excursions (from $\tau_j$ to the first event $U_j^{(1)}$) is of order $T$.